SpaghettiArchitect/simple_platformer/README.md

 - [x] Implement jump mechanic.
 - [x] Implement automatic level creation.
 - [x] Add collision detection between player and level blocks.
+- [x] Implement shifting of level objects (so the player can scroll right and left).
 - [ ] Add enemies to game.
 - [ ] Add interaction between enemies and the player.
 - [ ] Add coins that the player can collect.